PO Box 2453

 SUSPENSION: 2 1/2" front drop spindles.

 REAR END: Limited slip posi-traction rear end with 373 gears.

 “I think that cars today are almost the exact equivalent of the great Gothic cathedrals; I mean the supreme creation of an era, conceived with passion by unknown artists, and consumed in image if not in usage by a whole population which appropriates them as a purely magical object.” - Roland Barthes, Mythologies

-Days spent exploring & playing in fields in Colorado; climbing through rusted abandoned Model T’s; a young Ken Nieto grips the steering wheel of an old jalopy & pretends to drive through his "field of dreams".
+Days spent exploring and playing in fields in Colorado; climbing through rusted abandoned Model T’s; a young Ken Nieto grips the steering wheel of an old jalopy and pretends to drive through his ‘field of dreams.’
 This thread, a love and passion, runs throughout Ken’s life.
 It’s the same feeling he had when sitting in his father’s car, reaching small arms as wide as possible to reach both sides of the large steering wheels of the early 50’s automobiles.

 His father, a WWII wounded veteran, had many of the cars we wished we had owned or kept; but the one Ken was especially keen on was his father’s ’57 Chevrolet; a Silver/Grey 2 door Hardtop.
 At 16 years old he was responsible for the care and maintenance of the family car; a learning experience that as a youth served him well.
-In his senior year of High School, he came home to find his father had traded-in the ’57; devastating and dashing his hopes of owning the car upon graduation.
-Through a friend, that worked for the Dealership where the car was traded, he followed the ‘57 from the dealership to a used car lot to a new owner; hoping that one day he could acquire the vehicle, but that ended when the owner hit a pole and totaled the car.
+In his senior year of High School, he came home to find that his father had traded-in the 57, devastating and dashing his hopes of owning the car upon graduation.
+Through a friend, who worked for the Dealership where the car was traded, he followed the ‘57 from the dealership to a used car lot to a new owner; hoping one day he could acquire the vehicle, but that ended when the owner hit a pole and totaled the car.